physbuzz/sicp/src/ch1/notes-ch1-1.md

 There's also `and`, `or`, `not`,

+### More Notes
+Bound variable, free variable, variable scope, captured variable (changing from free to bound)

 ### Aside on Mathematica:

 `(+ 1 2 3 4)` is represented in mathematica as `Add[1,2,3,4]`. in Mathematica, this expression gets substituted with `10` immediately, but say we have another expression `expression = add[1,2,3,4]` (lowercase "A").
 Then in fact `expression[[0]]` returns `add`, `expression[[1]]` returns `1`, and so on (2,3,4).
 So this is identical to lisp, where the operator is called the head in Mathematica (and can be retrieved through `Head[expression]` which returns `add`).